spacetelescope/stdatamodels/docs/source/what-is-stdatamodels.rst

 The ``jwst`` data processing pipeline makes extensive use of ``stdatamodels`` to represent the data at various stages of processing.
-However, ``stdatamodels`` remains a standalone package to allow the use of datamodels without needing to install the entire JWST pipeline infrastructure.
+However, ``stdatamodels`` remains a standalone package to allow the use of JWST data products without needing to install the entire JWST pipeline infrastructure.